April 30, 2025

 “Next year, uranium demand is going up because there are 65 reactors under construction, and we haven't even started talking about small and advanced modular reactors,” said Adnani.
 “Small and advanced modular reactors are an additional source of demand that maybe not next year, but within the next three to four years, can become a reality.”

-Supply setbacks mount
+Uranium supply setbacks mount

 With prices sitting well below the US$100 level — which is widely considered the incentive price — future uranium supply is even more precarious, especially as major uranium producers reduce guidance.

-In 2024, Kazatomprom (LSE:KAP,OTC Pink:NATKY), the world's largest uranium producer, revised its 2025 production forecast downward by approximately 17 percent, now projecting output between 25,000 and 26,500 metric tons of uranium.
+In 2024, Kazatomprom (LSE:KAP,OTC Pink:NATKY), the world's largest uranium producer, revised its 2025 production forecast down by about 17 percent, projecting output of 25,000 to 26,500 metric tons of uranium.

-In January, a temporary production suspension at the Inkai operation in Kazakhstan further threatened 2025 supply.
-The project, a joint venture between Kazatomprom and Cameco (TSX:CCO,NYSE:CCJ), was halted in January due to paperwork delay.
+In January, a temporary output suspension at the Inkai operation in Kazakhstan further threatened 2025 supply.
+The project, a joint venture between Kazatomprom and Cameco (TSX:CCO,NYSE:CCJ), was halted in January due to a paperwork delay.
+While the news was a blow to the uranium supply picture, Rick Rule, veteran resource investor and proprietor at Rule Investment Media, pointed out that the move could benefit the spot price.

-“The thing that's happened very recently that's very bullish for uranium is the unsuccessful restart of Inkai, which I had believed to be the best uranium mine in the world,” said Rule in the January interview.
+“The thing that's happened very recently that's very bullish for uranium is the unsuccessful restart of Inkai, which I had believed to be the best uranium mine in the world,” said Rule in a January interview.

 Global uranium demand is projected to rise significantly over the next decade, driven by the proliferation of nuclear energy as a clean power source.
 According to a 2023 report from the WNA, uranium demand is expected to increase by 28 percent by 2030, reaching approximately 83,840 metric tons from 65,650 metric tons in 2023.